 - Immediately remove all items or objects that can be disinfected later, such as garden furniture, toys, washing line props, pegs, etc.

 If the sewage spill is minor:

-- Liberally sprinkle garden lime over the spill to absorb the sewage until the affected area is covered in a white dust.
+- Liberally sprinkle garden lime until the affected area is covered in white dust.

-- If the sewage is thicker in certain areas, mix the lime in to help it work better.
-Use a rake or spade to do this.
+- If sewage is thicker in certain areas, mix in lime with a rake or a spade.

-- Once the lime is dry, shovel the sewage-contaminated lime into doubled heavy-duty trash bags.
+- Once dry, shovel sewage-contaminated lime into doubled, heavy-duty trash bags.

-- Wash the remnants of dried lime away from the ground with a garden hose.
+- Wash remnants of dried lime away from the ground with a garden hose.

-- Use a hose, sprinkler or watering can to water over the area (depending on how large it is).
+- Use a hose, sprinkler, or watering can to water over the area.

 - Let the area dry in the sun for a day.
 Sunlight helps kill bacteria so don’t rake the affected area right away as this can slow down the process.

-- If you still see white dusting of the lime, water over it again until it disappears.
+- If you still see white dust from lime, water it until it disappears.

 If the sewage spill is major (or there is a lack of sun, such as in winter):

 - Contact an approved pumper truck or a sewage clean up company.
 Large amounts of liquid can be extracted from the ground using a vacuum tanker.

-- Solid waste and debris that is left behind needs to be removed by hand and placed into bin bags and then into the garbage.
+- Solid waste and debris left behind needs to be removed by hand and placed into bin bags and then into the garbage.

-*Reminder: Children and pets must be kept away from the contaminated area throughout the whole clean-up process as lime and bleach can be as harmful as the raw sewage itself.
+*Reminder: Children and pets must be kept away from the contaminated area throughout the clean-up process as lime and bleach can be as harmful as raw sewage.

 Contaminated areas, materials and objects